robegamesios/VRHapticGun/README.md

         digitalWrite(PIN_MOTOR, LOW); //This will turn OFF the ebb motor

-5. Go ahead and download the files to your esp32 board.
+5. Go ahead and upload the files to your esp32 board.
+If you are getting an error, you might need to press the boot button in the esp32 while uploading.

 # Software:
 I forked a Half Life Alyx Event Detector repo and updated it to work with the gun's ebb.